sammothxc/tactical-tenkey/README.md

-# clackulator-mechanical-calculator
+# tactical-tenkey
-A mechanically switched calculator that doubles as a USB/BT 10-key numpad
+A tactile, tactical tenkey that doubles as a USB/BT numpad